ocumeda/MLCodingChallenge/tech-assessment-ai-engineer/README.md

    - Ensure that the experiments can be easily compared with one another.

 4. **Conclusion:**
    - Based on the experiments and metrics tracked, draw a reasonable conclusion regarding the fine-tuning strategies.
-Discuss which strategy performed best and why.
+Prepare a discussion on which strategy performed best and why.

 **Deliverables:**